Last updated on March 15th, 2025 at 08:07 pm

 Today, if you want to eat Italian or American-style pizzas in Thailand, it’s easy to find them.
 Whether they’re authentic or meet your taste standards, however, is a whole different matter.

 It depends on how well the Italian chef trained his cook.
-It depends on the ingredients the Italian chef used the same ingredients used in the Italian city of Napoli.
-Napoli pizzas use specific ingredients native to its surrounding region, such as tomatoes and mozzarella cheese.
+It depends on the ingredients the Italian chef used, the same ingredients used in the Italian city of Napoli.
+Napoli pizzas use specific ingredients native to its surrounding region, such as native Italian tomatoes, fresh mozzarella cheese and double zero flour.

 That’s how serious the Italians are and there’s an organization AVPN that oversees the quality and integrity of Napoletana pizza around the world.